benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

-You have to select the activity and the contagiousness level of the infector; if you need help, tap the button with the question mark to open the dialog window with a table with a list of the possible activities and contagiousness levels with the corresponding level of risk.
+You have to select the activity and the contagiousness level of the infector(s); if you need help for this choice, tap the button with the question mark to open the dialog window with a table listing all the possible activities and contagiousness levels with the corresponding level of risk.

 ![tab-activity-S](https://user-images.githubusercontent.com/118896358/205091218-08e314f1-c727-4a75-ac40-ce32f0c563fb.png)